-Failure to Cooperate; Attempt to Manipulate: A Player who fails to cooperate fully in the Testing process as determined by the Medical Advisor or provides a dilute specimen will be treated as having a Positive Test Result.
-In addition, a deliberate effort to substitute or adulterate a specimen; to alter a test result; or to engage in prohibited doping methods4 will be treated as a Positive Test and may subject a Player to additional discipline.
+Failure to Cooperate; Attempt to Manipulate: A Player who provides a dilute specimen will be treated as having a Positive Test Result.
+A player who engages in a deliberate effort to substitute or adulterate a specimen; to alter a test result; or to engage in prohibited doping methods may be subject to additional discipline.

-4 For purposes of this Policy, "prohibited doping methods" shall mean: pharmacological, chemical or physical manipulation; for example, catheterization, urine substitution, tampering, or inhibition of renal excretion by, for example, probenecid and related compounds.
+&lt;sup>4 For purposes of this Policy, "prohibited doping methods" shall mean: pharmacological, chemical or physical manipulation; for example, catheterization, urine substitution, tampering, or inhibition of renal excretion by, for example, probenecid and related compounds.